-- Starwood Preferred Guest® Credit Card from American Express: Rewards rate: Earn 2 Starpoints® for each dollar of eligible purchases spent on the Card at participating SPG® & Marriott Rewards® hotels.
-1 Starpoint for all other purchases.
-Welcome Offer: 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
+- Starwood Preferred Guest® Credit Card from American Express: Rewards rate: Earn 6 points for each dollar of eligible purchases at participating SPG® and Marriott Rewards® hotels and 2 points on all other eligible purchases.
+Welcome Offer: 75,000 Bonus Points after you use your new Card to make $3,000 in purchases within the first 3 months.

 And, now that Marriott points convert into Starpoints (3 Marriott points gets you 1 Starwood point), the Marriott Rewards credit card bonuses, as well as Chase Ultimate Rewards® credit card bonuses (which convert into Marriott Rewards) can help you earn more Starpoints.

 American Express Membership Rewards points also transfer to Starwood at a 3:1 rate, so, bonuses on Membership Rewards cards can help you boost your Starwood balance.